Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 - "lab3_pvalues.png" = a histogram of p-values when you use the `-p True` option

 # Examples
+*Note: Please remember, if running these commands from personal terminal the syntax is `python3` for all commands.
-to run a simulation:
+To run a simulation:

 `python GWAS.py randomfile -sig True`

-to run the testing data set from lab3:
+To run the testing data set from lab3:

 `python GWAS.py Testing/lab3_try -p True -sig True`